SAP-samples/teched2025-AD160/exercises/ex0/README.md

 ## Exercise 0.3 Add instructions to the AI agents
+To ensure that the AI produces correct results, we propose rules that guide the LLM’s behavior.
+For example for in the CAP MCP server, we define that the mcp server is always used when it searches for CDS definitions.
-We are now defining rules to help the LLM use the server correctly:
+We are now defining rules to help the LLM use the server correctly.
+In Github Copilot these rules are called instructions:

 On the top right side in the AI chat panel, open the seetings by clicking the gearwheel icon and select instructions.